 The fighting of the M23 rebels in the DR Congo has left about 350,000 people homeless.
 70% of the camps in Goma have been destroyed, and more than 550 thousand people have been forced to flee from dangerous areas.

-The UN Secretary-General has called for an end to the fighting in the Democratic Republic of Congo after M23 rebels seized the city of Goma.
-Since the beginning of 2025, the conflict has claimed more than 3,000 lives and forced 700,000 people to flee their homes.
+The UN Secretary-General called for a cessation of hostilities in the DR Congo after the M23 rebels captured the city of Goma.
+Since the beginning of 2025, the conflict has claimed over 3,000 lives and forced 700,000 people to flee their homes.

 M23 militants and Rwandan troops have resumed their offensive in eastern DR Congo, despite the announced ceasefire.
 The city of Nyabibwe, 96 kilometers from the capital of South Kivu province, was captured.